baleada/docs/src/prose/linear-numeric/index.md

 order: 0
 ---

-Baleada Linear Numeric is a function that returns theme configurations from [Tailwind](https://tailwindcss.com)'s [default config file](https://github.com/tailwindcss/tailwindcss/blob/master/stubs/defaultConfig.stub.js), aliasing all class names so that they use a linear numeric naming convention.
+Baleada Linear Numeric is a function that returns configurations for certain [Tailwind](https://tailwindcss.com) default plugins, aliasing all class names so that they use a linear numeric naming convention.

 By default, it produces class names like the following:
 - `.text-4` instead of `.text-base`